worm-blossom/demo_macromania/README.md

-# Demo Macromania Pseudocode
+# Demo Macromania Scientific Writing

-This repository gives a demo of writing pseudocode with Macromania.
+This repository gives a demo of writing papers with Macromania.

 ## Setup